Emergency respite may be available when an unexpected situation happens and you suddenly don’t have a carer to assist you with care and support

 Any other relevant information that you believe is important for someone to know during an emergency, like any pets you may have

-You should have both a physical copy of your emergency plan as well as a digital copy saved you on your phone and computer.
+You should have both a physical copy of your emergency plan as well as a digital copy saved on your phone and computer.

 Carer Gateway suggests also providing a copy to your emergency contacts and to your regular doctor.